International Video Corporation: IVC 800 series 1-inch VTR

 The IVC 800 series 1-inch VTR was very popular.
 800 series were reel-to-reel helical 'mid band' professional color VTRs using 1 inch/25mm tape running at 17.2 cm per second/6.77 inches/second.
 Variants included slow motion and editing models, and all were available in NTSC, PAL, and SECAM.
 Many special versions were designed and supplied for high-bandwidth instrumentation recording.
 The European versions of the IVC800 in PAL and SECAM were particularly popular in Great Britain, France, and Germany where IVC operated subsidiary companies.
 The VTRs were also branded for Bell & Howell who were a big player in the instrumentation recording market at the time.
 Bell & Howell also provided some financial support to IVC in the founding days, as well as a number of key engineering and commercial staff.

 Over 13,000 IVC800 series were sold worldwide from the late 1960s through to 1989.
 Prices (in 1970) for the 800 series ranged from US$5,000 for the basic 801 record/play machine to US$10,000 for the 871 insert and assemble edit version.
 The 800 series, together with spares, accessories, service and support, gave rise to revenues in excess of two hundred million dollars during the 20-year lifetime of the range.
 IVC's other professional video products contributed a similar amount.
-The company was a substantial business in both the US and the UK with high-tech headquarters at Sunnyvale in the California silicon valley, and at Reading England in the Thames Valley equivalent.
+The company was a substantial business in both the US and the UK with high-tech headquarters at Sunnyvale in Silicon Valley, and at Reading England in the Thames Valley equivalent.

 Major sales breakthroughs against competition came in 1968 when joint technical trials were held in London by the Inner London Education TV service and The University of London TV service.
 Both services were mandated to run with full broadcast standards and were headed by ex ITV Chief Engineers.
 The IVC 871 won the trials and subsequently became the “de facto” standard for education broadcast networks in Britain and most of Northern Europe.
 Other important milestones were the choice by the Royal Aircraft Research Establishment for a large number of MOD instrumentation projects, and the choice by the British Aircraft Corporation for monitoring multiple performance factors in the development models of the supersonic Concorde.
 In all of the competitive trials leading to multiple sales, the IVC800's 5.0 MHz bandwidth and high S/N ratio were unbeatable in 1” VTRs at that time.